Pros and Cons of Living in Mexico

 There are sensational news stories about Mexicans getting killed in gunfights or beheadings.
 Most of these are people involved in drugs or something illegal.
 Yes, an occasional bystander is affected but mostly not.
 How many news stories have there been about gringos, tourists or foreign residents who were not using or involved with drugs, being involved?
 No one really knows the answer to that, since we don't always know all the facts.
 If you don't want to believe that's fine, just don't consider moving to Mexico because you already have the wrong attitude.

 Living in Mexico is a good decision for many people.
-The U.S. embassy in Mexico City estimates that there are more than 1,000,000 Americans living in Mexico.
-An estimated 500,000 Canadians live in Mexico, at least part-time.
+You'll see a "statistic" that the U.S. embassy in Mexico City estimates that there are more than 1,000,000 Americans living in Mexico and an estimated 500,000 Canadians live in Mexico, at least part-time.
+That is hogwash used by people who want to sell you something.
+Nobody knows exactly how many expats there are, but in the winter it seems like there are a more of them than locals in some areas.

 The Mexican economy is tied to the US economy.
 I think it is fair to say you can live comfortably in well-known gringo destinations in Mexico for about $25,000 to $30,000, single, or $30,000 to $40,000, for a couple, a year in most places.